About the Court | Contact the Court | Public Health | Immigration Court Procedures | Helpful Links

-The Adelanto Immigration Court falls under the jurisdiction of the Office of the Chief Immigration Judge which is a component of the Executive Office for Immigration Review under the Department of Justice.
+The Adelanto Immigration Court falls under the jurisdiction of the Office of the Chief Immigration Judge, which is a component of the Executive Office for Immigration Review under the Department of Justice.

-About the Court
+Contact the Court

 Adelanto Detention Facility

-10250 Rancho Road, Ste.
-201A
+10250 Rancho Road, Suite 201A